joceee01/PracticalTestCode/README.md

          ```
          - If `Y`, the rule input will be updated to the existing Rule ID.
          - If `N`, the user is asked to reenter the Rule ID.
+         - If enter a blank line, the user is able to reenter the interest rate rule.

 3. **Print Account Statement**:
    - Prompts for the account and month: